-In the moments after delivery, your newborn will be the centre of attention, not only for you and your partner, but for the midwives and doctors too.
+In the moments after delivery, your newborn will be the centre of attention, not only for you and your partner but for the midwives and doctors too.
 They will carry out a series of routine tests to ensure that your baby is healthy, and further checks will be performed in the maternity ward.
-It’s hard to hand your precious baby over to the professionals so soon after birth, but it’s a lot easier if you understand exactly what’s going on…
+The NHS explains that "The aim is to spot any problems early so treatment can be started as soon as possible".
+It is strongly recommended that you allow your baby to be checked but it is not compulsory.
+You can decide whether your baby is examined for all or some of the conditions.

 The Apgar score: What is it?